New Guidelines for Treatment of Acute Musculoskeletal Pain to Avoid Use of Opioids

-When looking at research on symptom relief, the review found moderate-certainty evidence of laser therapy providing relief, among some other treatments.
-Also, some of the pharmacological and non-pharmacological treatments showed some benefit for physical function and treatment satisfaction.
+When looking at research on symptom relief, the review found moderate-certainty evidence of laser therapy providing relief, among other treatments.
+Also, some of the pharmacological and non-pharmacological therapies showed some benefits for physical function and treatment satisfaction.

 The interventions found to be the most harmful in this study include:

 Any use of opioids presents a risk of developing a drug dependency.
 The prescription narcotic tramadol also has a high risk of dependence and respiratory distress when taken in high doses.

 Overview of the ACP & AAFP Guidelines for Musculoskeletal Pain